LinkesAuge/Bot_worldscan/README.md

 # Scout - Game Automation and Detection Tool

 Scout is a powerful automation and computer vision tool designed to detect and interact with game elements, automate repetitive tasks, and analyze game state.
+Version 1.0.0 is now available with full multilingual support, error recovery, and cross-platform compatibility.

 ## Features